xn0px90/awesome-qubes-os/README.md

   - [PAM distress login for xscreensaver](https://github.com/kennethrrosen/qubes-PAM-distress-login/)
   - [Automated Arkenfox Qubes browser install](https://github.com/kennethrrosen/journoSEC/tree/main/mozilla/arkenfox)
 - [How to Implement TPM Boot Verification](https://github.com/kennethrrosen/qubes-boot-verification) - Verify and validate boot process using PCR without Heads or AEM on systems using TPM 2.0
+- [How to open Urls in other qube](https://forum.qubes-os.org/t/opening-urls-files-in-other-qubes/19026) - This page is about opening URLs and files from one qube in a different qube.

 ## Templates